yudilin/startbootstrap-clean-blog-jekyll/_posts/2021-01-31-SQL-Practices-Easy.md

 `to_date` date NOT NULL,
 PRIMARY KEY (`emp_no`,`from_date`));
 ```
-The key constrain in the question is finding the second highest salary which can selected by using limit and offset clause.
+The key constrains in the question is finding the second highest salary which can be selected by using the limit and offset clause.

 ### Using group by clause
 ``` sql